-Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) Outpatient hospital facility \$0 copayment for each visit for non-surgical services, including but not limited to wound care services, anti-coagulation services, and hyperbaric oxygen chamber therapy. \$85 copayment for each visit for surgical procedures, including but not limited to cardiac catheterizations, angiogram, endoscopy, epidural injections, and non-screening colonoscopies.
-Prior authorization rules apply Over-the-counter (OTC) products You are covered up to \$85 per quarter (every 3 months) for eligible over-the-counter health products available through CVS retail locations. \$0 per order You can use this benefit to order non-prescription items such as aspirin, vitamins, cough and cold preparations, and other eligible products.
+Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) \$125 copayment for each visit for surgical procedures, including but not limited to cardiac catheterizations, angiogram, endoscopy, epidural injections, and non-screening colonoscopies.
+Prior authorization rules apply Over-the-counter (OTC) products You are covered up to \$155 per quarter (every 3 months) for eligible over-the-counter health products available through selected retail locations. \$0 per order You can use this benefit to order non-prescription items such as aspirin, vitamins, cough and cold preparations, and other eligible products.
 You will receive a preloaded debit card that is automatically reloaded with your allowance.
 For more information call 1-844-428-8135.
+This benefit is offered in combination with the fitness and grocery benefits.
+Please see the "Fitness Activities" and "Special supplemental benefits for the chronically ill" sections in this chart.
+Please call Member Services for more information.
 This benefit becomes valid on the first day of each quarter: January, April, July, and October.
-Any unused balance will rollover to the next quarter.
+Any unused balance will not rollover to the next quarter.
 Unused balances will not rollover to the next calendar year.
 This benefit does not apply to your maximum out-of-pocket amount.